fpedaccio/ISS_data/README.md

     time.sleep(60) # Wait 60 seconds to record the second lat-lon point
 ```

-##### _When this for loop finish we will have a lat list we two latitude positions and one long list with two longitude positions.
+##### _When this for loop finish we will have a lat list with two latitude positions and one long list with two longitude positions.
 In conjuntion of this 4 numbers we have two lat-lon points in different time moments (separated by one minute)_

 #### Then we must get the distance between this points: